shotstack/documentation/docs/architecting-an-application/disk-types.md

 description: Choose the correct disk type for your render task
 ---

-Shotstack has two disk types, each of which has specific use cases and are optimised for speed or storage space.
+Shotstack has two disk types, each of which has specific use cases and are optimized for speed or storage space.
 If you are not experiencing any issues with file size or running out of disk space then you can use the default and do not need to make a selection, it will be chosen for you.

-### Speed Optimised - Local Disk Type
+### Speed optimized - local disk type

-By default, each render uses a **local** disk which is optimised for speed.
+By default, each render uses a **local** disk which is optimized for speed.
 Source footage and assets are downloaded directly on to the instance that performs the render.
 This allows many short videos to be rendered in parallel without running in to any read/write or throughput issues.

 The maximum file size for the local disk type is **512MB**, which is used for both the source footage and the rendered output.
 In most instances you should optimise your source footage and output file to use local disk types.

-### File Size Optimised - Mount Disk Type
+### File size optimized - mount disk type

 The **mount** disk type is a special type of disk suitable for when your source and output footage exceeds the 512MB limit.
 You should use this disk type when working with larger files or outputting longer high resolution videos.
 The